Daydream World Tour: Concert synopsis

 A familiar synth intro started playing, and Carey began singing her first single, "Vision of Love" as she appeared at the top of the winding staircase.
 She continued singing as she slowly made her way down the stairs.
-Once the song was over, she sang her signature song, "Hero."
+Once the song was over, she sang her signature song, "Hero".
 The last song of the show, "Anytime You Need a Friend", she dedicated to the audience.
-She was accompanied once again by the Chapel of Hope choir, and started off with the album version.
-She then surprised the audience by transitioning into the more upbeat C&C Remix version of the song, and she exited the stage via the spiraling staircase, while the choir, band, and dancers continued the song, thus ending the concert.
-For the Tokyo Dome concerts, following the performance of "Anytime You Need a Friend," Carey would return to the stage and perform her biggest Japanese hit, "All I Want for Christmas Is You", as an encore for her fans.
+She was accompanied once again by the Chapel of Hope choir and started with the album version.
+She then surprised the audience by transitioning into the more upbeat C&C Remix version of the song, and she exited the stage via the spiraling staircase, while the choir, band and dancers continued the song, thus ending the concert.
+For the Tokyo Dome concerts, following the performance of "Anytime You Need a Friend", Carey would return to the stage and perform her biggest Japanese hit, "All I Want for Christmas Is You", as an encore for her fans.
 Footage of the home video version of the music video played, while she wore the red dress and go-go boots from the black-and-white 1960s music video.
 She exited the stage through the elevator cage, ending the concert with one last kiss to her fans over the microphone.

 Broadcasts and recordings

-The performance of "Forever" at the Tokyo Dome is the official music video for that song.
+The performance of “Forever” at the Tokyo Dome is the official music video for that song.
 The video took footage from the performance, and is intercut with black-and-white footage of Carey exploring Japan that was handpicked by the singer.

-Carey announced during the Rotterdam Ahoy concert that the performance of "Underneath the Stars" was going to be the official music video for the song, but that video would never be officially released until 2020, when the footage for the video was found, after having been lost for many years prior.
+Carey announced during the Rotterdam Ahoy concert that the performance of “Underneath the Stars” would be the official music video for the song.
+Still, that video would never be officially released until 2020, when the footage for the video was found, after having been lost for many years prior.